-Each time you prepare to make a decision, you will want to gather information.
-Many of your sources will be the same each time.
+Each time you prepare to make a decision, you will want to gather information from a variety of sources and individuals.

 Many decisions become clearer as you watch how your baby responds to what you try!
 This is a critically important piece of information…what works for your child and family?

 The professionals that you consult will vary, depending on the questions you ask and the decisions you make.

 As you talk with other parents, look carefully at the similarities between your children.
 Parents can be very supportive of each other, and know things that no one else can possibly know, but they can also be protective of the choices that they made.
 If your child has different needs than their child, then your choices may be different.
 Regardless, other parents understand the challenges of decision making.